Netflix employees and trans supporters hold a walkout at company Hollywood offices over Dave Chappelle's comedy special - ExBulletin

 Netflix co-CEO Ted Sarandos did not address the protest, but told Variety in an interview released Tuesday that he “messed up” regarding the way he handled criticism of the special. .

 “I messed up this internal communication,” Sarandos told the publication.
-“I did it and messed up in two ways.
+“I did, and I messed up in two ways.
 First and foremost, I should have led with a lot more humanity.
-It meant I had a group of employees who definitely felt like it. pain and grief because of a decision we made.
-And I think that has to be recognized up front before I get into the cogs of anything.
-I didn’t.
-It wasn’t characteristic for me, and it was moving quickly and we were trying to answer some really specific questions that were floating around.
-We landed with things that were much more general and factual that are not at all accurate. “
+It meant I had a group of employees who definitely felt like pain and grief because of a decision we made.
+And I think that has to be recognized up front before we get into the cogs of anything. floating.
+We landed with things that were much more general and factual that are not at all correct. “

 After Chapel’s Netflix special began on October 5, Sarandos acknowledged Chappelle’s provocative language in staff emails obtained by Variety, but defended the platform’s commitment to artistic freedom and said the special did not cross the line to incite violence.